College Sports Communicators

+College Sports Communicators (CSC) is a membership association for all strategic, creative and digital professionals working in intercollegiate athletics across all levels for colleges, universities and conferences across the United States and Canada.
+CSC provides year-round leadership, community, professional development, recognition and advocacy for its more than 4,100 members.
+The organization focused primarily on sports information directors before expanding during the 2022-23 academic year.

+CSC offers awards, scholarships, and grants in support of its members and prospective members in the college sports communications industry.

-College Sports Communicators (CSC), known before the 2022–23 school year as the College Sports Information Directors of America (CoSIDA), is an organization that focuses on professional development and support for sports information directors at all levels.
-It offers awards, scholarships, and grants in support of SIDs and prospective SIDs in the industry.
-Since 1952, CSC has bestowed Academic All-American recognition on male and female athletes in Divisions I, II, and III of the National Collegiate Athletic Association (NCAA)—covering all NCAA championship sports—and NAIA athletes.
+Founded in 1957 as the College Sports Information Directors of America (CoSIDA), the organization rebranded in 2022.
+CSC hosts an annual convention each June called CSC Unite.
+It also operates the Academic All-America program and Hall of Fame.

+Since 1952, more than 40,000 student-athletes have been recognized with Academic All-America status in all sports (through 2022–23).
+CSC recognizes male and female student-athletes as Academic All-Americans in Divisions I, II, and III of the National Collegiate Athletic Association (NCAA)—covering all NCAA championship sports—as well as student-athletes from the NAIA, NJCAA, and other Two-Year Colleges and Canadian Institutions.

 History

-CSC began as a part of the American College Public Relations Association (ACPRA).
+CSC began as a part of the American College Public Relations Association (ACPRA) in 1931.
+In 1955, a Sports Division of ACPRA began to form.
 It split and was established as a separate organization for sports information directors in 1957 as College Sports Information Directors of America (CoSIDA).
-The organizatiom holds an annual conference based around professional development.
+The organization holds an annual conference based around professional development.
 The first conference was held in Chicago in 1957, where there were 102 attendees.
-As of 2019 there are over 3,100 members in the United States and Canada.
+As of 2023 there are over 4,100 members in the United States and Canada.

 In 2008, CoSIDA launched a strategic plan to change the image and focus of the organization.
 Part of the plan was to modify the traditional "Sports Information Director" job title to "Strategic Communicator".
 Along with this, CoSIDA changed its logo and began to work with the National Association of Collegiate Directors of Athletics (NACDA).
 Another key point was to have members get better at effective communication strategy, specifically strategic communication.
 This change is in response to changes in media technology, namely social media.

-The organization's name was changed to College Sports Communicators on September 1, 2022.
+The organization's name was changed to College Sports Communicators on September 1, 2022 to further change the image and focus of the organization to include creative communications professionals.

-CSC's Research on Social Media
+CSC's research on social media

 A 2012 study, conducted by G. Clayton Stoldt of Wichita State University, surveyed 529 CoSIDA members on how social media had impacted their institutions.
 Some key results are: